Ferguson Surname Meaning, History & Origin

 Fergusons in South Australia and Victoria.

-from the 18th century, the head of the Kilkerran Fergussons has generally been recognized as the chief of all the Fergusons.
+However, from the 18th century, the head of the Kilkerran Fergussons has generally been recognized as the chief of all the Fergusons.

-family fortunes fluctuated in the 17th century but the line has continued uninterrupted since that time.
+The family fortunes fluctuated in the 17th century but the line has continued uninterrupted since that time.
 Their ancestral home is situated near Maybole in Ayrshire.

 - in Perthshire the Fergusons of Atholl and Balquhidder